ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 <ul>
 Specify the secret ID to be retrieved.
 Input type depends on '--inform'.
 If `yaml` (default) is specified, it must be a yaml created by the create subcommand of this tool.
-If `hex` is specified, it must be a hex 32-byte unsigned big endian number string.
+If `hex` is specified, it must be a 32 byte handle encodes in hexadecimal.
 Leading zeros are required.
+If there are multiple secrets in the store with the same Id there are no guarantees on which specific secret is retrieved.
+Use --inform=idx to make sure a specific secret is retrieved.
 </ul>